Incognito/rumprun_wiki_wiki/Repo:-rumprun.md

 * ```wlanctl```

 For programs that fork and exec, the rumpclient library will fork the provided host binary, so for ktrace you must do ```./bin/ktrace ./bin/ls```.

+FAQ
+===

+- Why does shell redirecting not work?
+E.g. `wpa_passphrase net passkey > wpa.conf` creates the config file on the host instead of in the rump kernel.
+    - Your shell is not a rumprun program, so shell redirects are interpreted in host context.
+As a workaround, use `dd`, which is a rumprun program, e.g. `wpa_passphrase net passkey | dd of=wpa.conf`